followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeView/1 Configuration/createChildren.md

 <!--typeFunctionReturnType-->Promise<any>|Array<Object><!--/typeFunctionReturnType-->
 <!--typeFunctionReturnDescription-->
-A Promise of a Deferred object resolved with the result from the server or an array of objects to be converted to child nodes.
+A Promise that is resolved with the result from the server or an array of objects to be converted to child nodes.
 <!--/typeFunctionReturnDescription-->